KelbyBSandvick/KelbySandvickPortfolio/index.md

 Created a JavaScript program that a user can build a Deterministic Finite Automaton, and test input strings for validity.
 Implemented functionality for a user to input their own DFA specifications or chose from examples which are auto-filled into the input form.
-Designed and implemented a website in HTML/CSS/JavaScript to act as an interface for a user to interact with the program Carefully designed the program and accompanying application to be as accessable and user-friendly as possible, implementing such features as:
+Designed and implemented a website in HTML/CSS/JavaScript to act as an interface for a user to interact with the program Carefully designed the program and accompanying application to be as accessible and user-friendly as possible, implementing such features as:
 - Sample form inputs to demonstrate the expected type of input
 - Ensured appropriate levels of color contrast was used to maximize readability
-- Designed all buttons and input fields to be large enough to accomidate individuals who struggle with mouse accuracy
+- Designed all buttons and input fields to be large enough to accommodate individuals who struggle with mouse accuracy
 - Included alternate text for all images to accomidate screen readers

 <img src="images/dfa1.png?raw=true"/>